-The book's layout is well suited to studying the problems.
-Either six problems or nine problems are presently on the right hand page.
+The book's layout has either six problems or nine problems on the right hand page.
 The answers appear on the following pages.

 atari atekomi de degiri fukurami guzumi hai hana-zuke hane hanedashi hanekomi hara-zuke hasami-tsuke hekomi hiki horikomi kado kake kake-tsugi keima kiri kosumi kosumi-tsuke magari narabi nidan bane ni-no-ichi nobi nozoki nuki ogeima oki osae oshi sagari sashikomi shita-tsuke tobi tobi-tsuke tsuke tsukekoshi tsukiatari tsugi warikomi yoko-tsuke